JGoutin/compilertools/doc/index.rst

 Compilertools allows to work around this problem and distribute optimized packages for several machines while keeping the simplicity of Wheel.
 It works in the background and has been created with the aim of being easy to use.
-Package maintainer requires only to import it at runtime and buildtime.
+Package maintainer requires only to import it at runtime and build-time.
 Everything is transparent for the end user.

 Its secondary objective is also to help the package maintainer to optimally